 Note

-section, add your basic configuration.
-Before using the SDK, you must set the Merchant ID and RIS URL to the config file.
+In your app or web configuration file, in the appsettings.json section, add your basic configuration.
+Before using the SDK, you must set the Client ID and RIS URL to the config file.

 The following table describes the required static settings found in the SDK: